 I can’t recommend a holiday to Turkey enough and here are some things to know before visiting – obviously getting travel insurance before your trip goes without saying.

-There have been terrorist attacks in Turkey but the current advice is that Turkey is a safe country to visit – always check the FCO advice before you travel, though.
+There have been terrorist attacks in Turkey but the current advice is that Turkey is a safe country to visit – always check the FCDO advice before you travel, though.
 Of all the countries I’ve visited, I felt particularly safe in Turkey and found people to be friendly and welcoming.

 Following the attacks, tourism to Turkey plummeted which led to some really affordable holidays.
 Thankfully, tourism is increasing again and, according to Thomas Cook, Turkey travel is up 63% year on year.